Warm-starting outer approximation for parameterized convex MINLP: Introduction

-The main contributions of this paper are I) presentation of a framework for warm-starting OA-based algorithms, and II) showing that warm-staring the OA algorithm is possible for sequences of convex MINLP both in theory and in practice.
-We present two simple techniques for warm-starting that builds upon adjusting and reusing the previously obtained polyhedral outer approximation.
-We prove that under some conditions, one of the proposed techniques will successfully make the OA algorithm converge after only a single iteration.
+The main contributions of this paper are I) the presentation of a framework for warm-starting OA-based algorithms, and II) showing that warm-starting the OA algorithm is possible for sequences of convex MINLPs both in theory and in practice.
+We present two simple techniques for warm-starting that build upon adjusting and reusing the previously obtained linear relaxation.
+In the case where the parameters depend linearly on the parameter, we prove under some assumptions that one of the proposed warm-starting techniques will successfully make the OA algorithm converge after only a single iteration.
 Numerical results show that terminating after a single iteration is not only a theoretical possibility, but also observed in practice.
-Overall the numerical results show great potential for the proposed warm-starting techniques for sequences where the change between problems is small, and we can greatly reduce the number of iterations and time to solve the problems.
-The results also show that the trivial warm-starting technique of starting at a point near the optimal solution is not an effective warm-starting approach for convex MINLP.
-Example \ref{ex:warm-starting} in Subsection \ref{sec:example_warm-starting} illustrates this, where starting in the optimal solution needs as many iterations of the OA algorithm to converge as the typical approach of initializing the algorithm by solving the continuous relaxation.
-This paper shows, by the theoretical and numerical results, that warm-starting applied in this setting can give significant performance improvements and that there is great potential for further research in new warm-starting techniques.
+Overall the numerical results show great potential for the proposed warm-starting techniques for sequences where the change between problems is small, and we can greatly reduce the number of iterations and the time to solve the problems.
+The results also show that the trivial warm-starting technique of starting at a point near the optimal solution is not an effective warm-starting approach for a convex MINLP.
+Example \ref{ex:warm-starting} in Subsection \ref{sec:example_warm-starting} illustrates this, where starting at the optimal solution requires as many iterations of the OA algorithm to converge as the typical approach of initializing the algorithm by solving the continuous relaxation.
+This paper shows, through the theoretical and numerical results, that warm-starting applied in this setting can give significant performance improvements and that there is great potential for further research in new warm-starting techniques.